kapil1308/colorgame/README.md

 # colorgame
 A Color Guessing game made with Javascript.

-A simple color guessing game that generates a random rgb color and the user has to guess the the color out of the given color tiles.
+A simple color guessing game that generates a random rgb color and the user has to guess the color from the given color tiles.

 There are currently two modes in the game :-
 * Easy (with 3 color tiles)